domenicbhutchins/domenichutchins.github.io/README.md

 2019  “Object & Objectivity in the Archive”

-2018 The Passing Away of Nature: Two Essays on Natural History
+2018 <i>The Passing Away of Nature: Two Essays on Natural History</i>

 2017 “A post-Sandy Literature?
 Writing Contemporary Ecological Subjectivity”

 2017 “Looking Back On Adorno’s Late-Marxism (On the Centennial of the Russian Revolution)”

-2017 “On the Non-identity of Experience and the Concept: A Critical Reading of Theodor W. Adorno’s Hegel: Three Studies”
+2017 “On the Non-identity of Experience and the Concept: A Critical Reading of Theodor W. Adorno’s <i>Hegel: Three Studies</i>”

 2016 “On Wertkritik: Against the Fetish of ‘the Omnipotence of Critique’”